News

 At Tecnun we have only been doing this line of research for a short time and therefore we have not yet been able to manufacture any orthopaedic implants.
 This is not the case at Imperial College.
 The first thing I saw when I arrived at the office was a shoulder implant that was being used as a door stop.
 I thought about taking it, but I don't think it would look aesthetically pleasing on the office door, so I left it.
 A little later I went down to the lab.
 It should be noted that his research group is made up of engineers and surgeons.
 I walked into the lab and saw a couple of colleagues forcing the knee of a human being to the point of breaking it.
 Then I got used to it and it was usual to see colleagues working with 'pieces' of leg and so on, but the first day was shocking.

 And I will tell a couple of slightly more negative anecdotes.
-In the summer the group's activity was axe throwing.
-Although I'm not from Bilbao, before going I showed off a bit and told them that here in the Basque Country we control it a lot and I showed them some videos of 'aizkolaris'.
-Result of the test; we were 23rd out of 24...and we had to pay for a round of pints.
-And the second thing is to see that playing football on uneven ground can damage your hip.
-Who knows, maybe the first hip prosthesis that we design in the Structures Area will be for a patient called Sergio Ruiz de Galarreta, as life happens...
+In summer the group's activity was axe throwing.
+Although I'm not from Bilbao, before going I showed off a bit and told them that here in the Basque Country we control that a lot and I showed them some video of 'aizkolaris'. result of the test; we were 23rd out of 24 ... and to pay a round of pints.
+And the second thing is to see that playing soccer on uneven ground can damage your hip.
+Who knows, maybe the first hip prosthesis we design in the area of Structures will be for a patient named Sergio Ruiz de Galarreta, coincidences of life...